Obama Nails It With His Best Movies & Music Lists, Because Of Course He's Got Impeccable Taste

-Remember how, when Barack Obama was President of the United States, we'd all ooh and ahh over his great taste when he dropped his year-end lists?
+Remember how, when Barack Obama was president, we'd all ooh and ahh over his great taste when he dropped his year-end lists?
 Well, his absence from the Oval Office doesn't mean he's stopped making those lists, and it sounds like Obama curated an A+ year in media for himself in 2018.

 The former president posted his best of lists for movies, music, and books both old and new to share what he liked in 2018 and, of course, his picks are all on-point.
-There's something so thrilling about an (ex) president who dips into great stuff you missed, eh?
+There's something so thrilling about an (ex) president who dips into cool shit you missed, eh?

 Advertisement